dwalton76/rubiks-cube-tracker/README.md

 ## How To Use

 ### Web Camera
-- `--webcam 0` means use /dev/video0, `--webcam 1` means use /dev/video1, etc
-- press the SPACEBAR to scan a side
-- you MUST scan the sides in F R B L U D order
-- press "r" to reset

 ```
 $ rubiks-cube-tracker.py --webcam 0
 ```

+- `--webcam 0` means use /dev/video0, `--webcam 1` means use /dev/video1, etc
+- Press the SPACEBAR to scan a side
+- You MUST scan the sides in F R B L U D order.
+Once you've scanned L you want to put F back in front and then flip forward one time to scan U, this way U is oriented correctly.
+To go from U to D just flip forward two times.
+Once you've scanned D, D will be facing the camera, U will be facing you and F will be on top.
+- Flip the cube so that U is on top and F is facing you, then follow the solve steps on the screen.
+- Press "r" to reset

 ### Single File
 Analyze a single image.
 This is only used for debugging and will pop up